Mitch-Aufiero/bitmap-service/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) file for details.

 ---